 Plasmabiotics was created in 2011 by Daniel Vinteler with the aim of revolutionising endoscope disinfection methods.
 Instead of washing endoscopes with a powerful and harmful detergent, the company proposed to “gas” the bacteria in the device using a plasma gas.

+Plasma technology is sensitive, this is true, and we’ve learned it!
 After several unsuccessful attempts over a three-year period, it was time to face facts: the technology was not as efficient as the “gold standard” liquid version.
 The original project had to be abandoned.

-Lots of hospitals quickly equipped themselves with the device, piquing the interest of several manufacturers, including Pentax, which decided to buy the company in 2018 thus offering CapDecisif a great opportunity to exit having made a net 3.6x profit.
+Lots of hospitals quickly equipped themselves with the device, piquing the interest of several manufacturers, including Pentax Medical, which decided to buy the company in 2018 thus offering CapDecisif a great opportunity to exit having made a net 3.6x profit.